htdguide/webOS/README.md

-# Portfolio Playground
+# WebOS

-Welcome to my **webportfolio**!
-This project is a dynamic space where I can showcase my skills and explore cutting-edge technologies.
+Welcome to **WebOS**!
+This project brings a desktop-like experience into your web browser using modern web technologies like React, WebAssembly, and Vite.

 [Visit the Website](https://htdguide.com)